HCAT Uniform Requirements

 Smoking and the use of all tobacco products and all products that resemble tobacco are not allowed on campus.

 Facial Hair - Should be neatly and closely trimmed or clean shaven.
 In the case of excessive facial hair, a beard hairnet must be worn.

-Jewelry - A wedding ring is allowed.
+Jewelry - A plain band is allowed.
 Watches, bracelets, necklaces, additional rings, earrings, nose rings, facial piercings, tongue piercing, or any piece of visible jewelry pierced on the student’s body are not allowed.

 Nail polish or fake polished fingernails are prohibited.

 Hand Washing - Students must wash their hands thoroughly: efore starting class; after using the bathroom; when returning from a break; after handling raw meats and fish.
 The key to great sanitation is hand washing.